top of page

 Hiking the Chocolate Drop Trail in the foothills of the Little San Bernardino Mountains in Desert Hot Springs

-A small ladder was necessary to descend the 12-15 foot dry fall.
+A short ladder was needed to climb down the 12-15 foot dry fall.

 Descending by ladder on the Chocolate Drop Trail in the foothills of the Little San Bernardino Mountains in Desert Hot Springs